archesproject/ARM_Working_Group/documentation/4-Resources/contact.md

 * Robert Sanderson, J. Paul Getty Trust
 * Anais Guillem, University of California Merced

+For questions, comments, or suggestions about the Modeling in Arches documentation, reach out to us at contact@archesproject.org.

 For example resource models, branches, and documentation, visit the [ARM WG website here](https://www.archesproject.org/arm-wg/).